 The Second Payment Services Directive (PSD2), is an European Union (EU) Directive which sets requirements for firms that provide payment services.
 It aims to improve consumer protection, make payments safer and more secure.
-PSD2 came into force on 13th January 2018.
-Individual countries within the EU may have specific extensions related to some aspects of the regulations1.
+PSD2 came into force on 13th January 2018, with some individual countries within the EU having extensions until 20221.
 PSD2 introduced some new requirements for card issuers and processors, such as: